 PROPER HAND HYGIENE TECHNIQUES

-- WET your hands with clean, running water (warm or cold), turn off the tap, and apply soap.
+- WET your hands with clean, running water (warm or cold) and apply soap.

 - LATHER your hands by rubbing them together with the soap.
 Be sure to follow the 6 step method which will address critical areas between your fingers and under your nails.

 - SCRUB your hands for At least 20 seconds.

 - RINSE your hands well under clean, running water.